Nasi campur: Indonesian Chinese

-The name nasi campur Tionghoa is only a shortened version of "nasi dengan daging campur cara Tionghoa" (i.e. "rice with an assortment of Chinese-styled meats").
+The name nasi campur Tionghoa is only a shortened version of "nasi dengan daging campur cara Tionghoa" (i.e. "rice with an assortment of Chinese-style meats").
 Furthermore, most Chinese vendors and food-court stalls in the region serve only one kind of meat with rice and a bowl of broth; patrons have to order different meats as separate dishes or add-ons.
 Hence, in most cases, those Chinese vendors' menu refers to the specific meat accompanying plain rice, for example, char siew rice or roast pork rice.
-The nasi campur Tionghoa in this respect, is the combo set menu of various Chinese barbecued meats.
+The nasi campur Tionghoa, in this respect, is the combo set menu of various Chinese barbecued meats.

 Some people who reside in Jakarta and other major cities with a significant Chinese population area use the term nasi campur loosely to refer to Chinese Indonesian's nasi campur Tionghoa (i.e., Chinese-styled nasi campur), a dish of rice with an assortment of barbecued meats, such as char siew, crispy roast pork, sweet pork sausage, and pork satay.
 This dish is usually served with simple Chinese chicken soup or sayur asin, an Indonesian clear broth of pork bones with fermented mustard greens.
 However, a name for a similar dish does not exist in mainland China, Singapore, Malaysia, or even most other areas of Indonesia outside of Jakarta.